 Finding your fertile window actually only provides half of the ovulation picture.
 After predicting ovulation, you should always confirm it to ensure you’re ovulating successfully.

 Successful ovulation refers to an ovulatory event where an egg was released and PdG (progesterone marker) levels remained elevated for long enough to allow for a higher chance of implantation and pregnancy.
-You can check for successful ovulation after your fertile window with Proov Confirm.
+You can check for successful ovulation after your fertile window with Proov Confirm or Proov Complete.

 Regular exercise or being physically active can increase your likelihood of getting pregnant.
 The World Health Organization (WHO) recommends doing at least 150 to 300 minutes of moderate-intensity cardio exercise or at least 75 to 150 minutes of vigorous-intensity aerobic activity throughout a week.